tjferry14/Cloud-Jump-2/README.md

 #### Currently working on: **Monsters**

-To Add:
+To Do:
 ------
-- [ ] Menu with character selection using multi scene
+- [ ] Add a game menu with character selection using multi scene
 - [ ] Replace `console.input_alert` with a textfield and button from the UI module
+- [ ] Clean up code

 [1]: https://gist.github.com/BashedCrab/9098744